Self-paced

 Let's imagine we have just finished creating our Titanic survival prediction model.
 Now what?

-1#serializing our model to a file called model.pkl 2import pickle 3filename = 'titanic_model.pkl' 4pickle.dump(classifier, open(filename,'wb'))
+1# Serializing our model to a file called model.pkl 2import pickle 3filename = 'model.pkl' 4pickle.dump(classifier, open(filename,'wb'))

 Steps to create a web app using Flask in Python3